Interview with Gloria Keh

 Much of your work is intertwined with charitable causes.
 How do you integrate your activism with your artistry in the themes of your black and lotus paintings, and what impact do you hope to achieve through this synergy?

-to the Haegeumgang Theme Museum.
+All 20 paintings were donated to the Haegeumgang Theme Museum.
 This is to support the arts as well as leave some form of legacy.
 This might not be charity in the usual sense, but it is about sharing and continuity.
 Also, the museum is still at work with my black paintings solo, as it is a Travelling Solo.
 A total of three exhibitions have been scheduled: two at the Yukyung Art Museum and the Daesan Art Museum have been staged.
 The third in this travelling solo series is forthcoming.

 Working on solo exhibitions can be intensely personal and isolating compared to collaborative projects.
 Can you compare these experiences—what do solo projects offer you that collaborations do not, and vice versa?